Six steps to successful city and nationwide video surveillance systems

 For example, as an owner of all the data produced and stored in your VMS, you might be required to clear specific personal information and all its copies from your data – and to prove that you have done so.
 The task is considerably easier to perform within a modular VMS than in any cloud-based solution.

-4. Think twice before opting for video image analysis
+4. Think about the use case before opting for video image analysis

 Another often-desired feature of a modern video surveillance system is video image analysis (VIA).
 The reason for this is that it is expected to provide actionable insights on the areas monitored with the video surveillance system and speed up decision-making.

-The usability of VIA is heavily affected by issues such as weather, lighting, camera location, accuracy, and even applicable laws and legality standards that restrict how and where it can be used.
+Please still keep in mind that the usability of VIA is heavily affected by issues such as weather, lighting, camera location, accuracy, and even applicable laws and legality standards that restrict how and where it can be used.
 For example, a 95% accuracy rate may sound very high at first, but it may not be even close to enough.
 If 95% of 100,000 people are identified, 5,000 are not, and there are probably those among them who should have been identified.
-Also, if there are hundreds of false alarms every day, all alarms will be ignored after a while.
+Also, if VIA is used in the environment / use case not really suitable for it there could be even hundreds of false alarms every day resulting to that all VIA alarms will be ignored after a while.

 Before opting for VIA, it is wise to consider whether environment is right for VIA, what you really want to achieve and is VIA the most cost-efficient way to provide what you need, or would some other means be more effective?